“Need help changing a light bulb?”— It Takes a Village to Care for an Aging Population

 Though villages began in an urban neighborhood where neighborhoods are easily defined, the concept has spread to the suburbs and even rural areas as seniors see the need to help and check on each other and also want to help others when able.

-The Rutgers study also showed that three-quarters of the villages were self-governing, free standing organizations and that, in addition to a paid staff member, most relied on volunteers.
-Almost all had an advisory group and provided members with a list of preferred providers.
+Most of the villages are self-governing. and, in addition to a paid staff member, most rely on volunteers.
+Almost all had an advisory group and provided members with a list of preferred providers or vetted vendors.

 The village experience, to date, documents that the blend of volunteer and paid help provides village members with the same kinds of services available in a retirement community and, as the village concept spreads, that may be enough to keep growing numbers of seniors in their own homes so that they can “age in place.”